 Conclusions: Educators in EM residency programs now have access to HPM content areas and milestones relevant to EM practice that can be used for curriculum development in EM residency programs.
 The HPM-EM skills/competencies presented herein are structured in a familiar milestone framework that is modeled after the widely accepted ACGME EM milestones.

 Graduate Medical Education

 Shoenberger, Jan; Lamba, Sangeeta; Goett, Rebecca; DeSandre, Paul; Aberger, Kate; Bigelow, Suzanne; Brandtman, Todd; Chan, Garrett K; Zalenski, Robert; Wang, David; Rosenberg, Mark; and Jubanyik, Karen, "Development of Hospice and Palliative Medicine Knowledge and Skills for Emergency Medicine Residents: Using the Accreditation Council for Graduate Medical Education Milestone Framework."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 509.